 Participants in the planning workshops believed increasing the ability to tell Michigan's story is key to making historic resources relevant in communities.
 They cited heritage trail initiatives as a successful means of cohesively bringing together individual resources when interpreting the history of a region.
 Thus, a broader marketing approach can be used to reach a wider audience.
-To promote cultural heritage tourism initiatives, the preservation community should make better use of current technologies such as Instagram, Apps, and Wayfinding sites.
-Expanding the partnership between historic preservation and the award-winning Pure Michigan tourism program to increase heritage tourism marketing Michigan communities should be a priority.
-A stronger link between Michigan's natural and historic resources should be made to
+To promote cultural heritage tourism initiatives, the preservation community should make better use of current technologies such as Instagram, apps and wayfinding sites.
+Expanding the partnership between historic preservation and the awardwinning "Pure Michigan" tourism program to increase heritage tourism marketing Michigan communities should be a priority.
+A stronger link between Michigan's natural and historic resources should be made to create new tourism programs.
+With more than 9.9 million people, Michigan is ranked among the top 10 states in total population.
+Yet more than 7 million Michiganders live on just 6.5 percent of the state's land area.
+Thus, 93.6 percent of Michigan is rural.
+According to the "Michigan Natural Resources Business Plan" prepared for Michigan Business Leaders in 2015,7 Michigan is not one of the top 10 states when it comes to investing in its natural resource economy.
+Many outdoor activities in Michigan-kayaking, boating, fishing, hiking or even driving a country road and stopping at a fruit marketbegin and end in a historic community.
+Connecting groups that protect and promote Michigan's historic resources with those that focus on the state's natural resources would enable development of more authentic travel experiences, the type that attract talent, business and younger generations to the state.

-NATURAL AND HISTORIC RESOURCE TOURISM Potential Partners
+NATURAL AND HISTORIC RESOURCE TOURISM POTENTIAL PARTNERS